cosmology-tech/cosmos-kit/wallets/web3auth/README.md

 # @cosmos-kit/web3auth

-Cosmos Kit is a univeral wallet adapter for developers to build apps that quickly and easily interact with Cosmos blockchains and wallets.
+Cosmos Kit is a universal wallet adapter for developers to build apps that quickly and easily interact with Cosmos blockchains and wallets.

 @cosmos-kit/web3auth is the [https://web3auth.io][web3auth.io] integration for CosmosKit.